kaist-amsg/LocalRetro/README.md

 `LocalRetro/outputs/decoded_prediction/USPTO_50K.txt`<br>and
 `LocalRetro/outputs/decoded_prediction_class/USPTO_50K.txt`<br>

-## Data Release
+## Pretrained models and results
-For users to reproduce the results shown in paper and quick retrosynthesis, we shared the trained models and results on the GitHub Release in this repo.
+For users to reproduce the results shown in paper and quick retrosynthesis, we shared the pretrained models and results on the GitHub Release in this repo.

 ## Retrosynthesis on desired product
 For quick implementation of retrosynthesis prediction via our model, see `Retrosynthesis.ipynb` for quick start.